Daniel Ritzenthaler

 This sucks.
 It can destroy the moral of the team.
 Especially the designers.

-So… To draw some hard lines for these skills, I like to think of them as scopes of work.
+To draw hard lines for these skills, I like to think of them as scopes of work.
 How big is the problem you’re trying to solve?

 Interface